BUS4498/BUS4498_Team_Build/templates/BUS4498_SKILL_Template.md

 # [Skill Title]

 <!--
-Complete this template after finishing Milestone 1 Sections 3.1-3.3.
+Complete this initial design after finishing Milestone 1 Sections 3.1-3.3.
+Use only the assigned scenario and policy at this stage.
+Data, tools, and controlled testing will be introduced in later milestones.
 Delete every HTML comment before submitting the Skill.
 Never include credentials, access tokens, personal information, confidential data, or real customer data.